usnistgov/5gdeploy/scenario/20231017/README.md

 The Compose context is created at `~/compose/20231017`.
 See [scenario general README](../README.md) on how to interact with the Compose context, including how to establish PDU sessions from Open5GCore UE simulators.

-## Traffic Generation

-See [trafficgen](../20230817/trafficgen.md) for suggestions on how to generate traffic in this scenario.

 ## Multi-Host Usage